 The uncanny valley and bloated eyeballs of our protagonist Alita (Rosa Salazar) aren’t as distracting as trailers suggested.
 The visual effects are for the most part intricate and grandiose – some of the action has show-stopping weight and transfixing choreography.
 With a 175 million dollar price tag and what felt like eons in development, at minimum Battle Angel looks properly belabored.

 But as soon as I saw James Cameron's credit as screenwriter and not just as producer, I knew why the film was a halfway decent epic save for the laughably developed love story.
 Alita and her boy toy Hugo are the worst cinematic couple of the decade, maybe this century.
 A cast including a pair of two-time Best Supporting Actor Academy Award winners in Mahershala Ali and Christoph Waltz is not just for show, but even prime acting caliber doesn't salvage silly conflicts and a passable futuristic history.
 For all the money behind it and established popularity in other pockets of media, the cinematic Battle Angel is just short of DOA.

 3 (out of 4)

 A Blumhouse movie turned a profit?!
 Surprise, surprise.
 Weird thing is that 2017's Happy Death Day was actually great fun despite flagrantly thieving from its handful of influences.
-Just short of a gem, the horror timeloop was nevertheless the most ingenious premise with which to perfect the PG-13 slasher.
+Just short of a gem, the sorority horror on repeat was nevertheless the most ingenious premise with which to perfect the PG-13 slasher.